HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/troubleshooting-tools.rst

 The Linux version of the Data Collector comes with a set of troubleshooting tools that can help in troubleshooting discovery and monitoring issues.

-Below is a list of those tools and their function:
+Below is a list of those tools and their functions:

 1. BacnetIpWalkerCli is used for BACnet/IP protocol troubleshooting
 2. IpmiScannerCli is used for IPMI protocol troubleshooting